 Effect on Other Regulatory Requirements

 The exemption procedures do not have any effect on the requirement that banks file SARs or on other recordkeeping requirements.
 For example, the fact that a customer is an exempt person has no effect on a bank’s obligation to retain records of funds transfers by that person, or to retain records in connection with the sale of monetary instruments to that person.

-If a bank has improperly exempted accounts, it may formally revoke the exemption by filing FinCEN Form 110 and checking the "Exemption Revoked" box or informally revoke the exemption by filing CTRs on the customer.
-In either case, the bank should begin filing CTRs and should contact the IRS Enterprise Computing Center – Detroit (formerly the Detroit Computing Center)82 to request a determination on whether the backfiling of unreported currency transactions is necessary.
+If a bank has improperly exempted accounts or ceases to treat a customer as exempt, it may revoke the exemption by filing a Designation of Exempt Persons (DOEP) report and checking the "Exemption Revoked" box or revoke the exemption by filing CTRs on the customer.
+In the case of improperly exempted accounts, the bank should begin filing CTRs and should contact FinCEN's Regulatory Helpline94Please direct all inquiries to the FinCEN Resource Center by calling the toll-free number (800) 767-2825 or (703) 905-3591 or by e-mailing FRC@fincen.gov. to request a determination on whether the backfiling of unreported currency transactions is necessary.

 Additional information about the currency transaction exemption process can be found on FinCEN’s Web site at www.fincen.gov.